 - To make the glaze: Heat 1/4 cup butter over medium heat for about 10 minutes or until browned.

 - Pour the butter into a small mixing bowl, leaving the browned sediment in the pan.
-While the butter is still hot, whisk in 2 heaping butterscotch chips until completely melted and smooth.
+While the butter is still hot, whisk in 2 heaping Tablespoons of butterscotch chips until completely melted and smooth.

 - Add the milk and vanilla and whisk again.